 A hint: if you’re using garlic as medicine, make sure everyone in the house is eating garlic too!
 That way no one notices your garlic breath.

 7. A little sweetness

 Manuka describes the plant that the bees get their pollen from.
-If you can’t get manuka honey, raw, local honey is also effective in soothing sore throats, lovely added to a warm water with juice of half a lemon.
+If you can’t get manuka honey, raw, local honey is also effective in soothing sore throats, lovely added to a cup of warm water with the juice of half a lemon.

 8. Pass the bacteria

 Probiotic and prebiotic foods rich foods like yoghurt, kefir, sauerkraut (or other ferments) help support your immune system by strengthening your microbiome and therefore your mucous membrane barriers.
 Microbiomes are not just in your gut!
-But any part of your body with a mucous membrane – mouth, sinuses, lungs, bladder.
+Any part of your body with a mucous membrane – mouth, sinuses, lungs, bladder – has a microbiome.

-Using probiotics can help crowd out the baddies, make conditions right for your crew, not the invaders.
-Remember that a large part of your immune system is in and around your gut/intestines.
-So a happy gut = happy and strong immune system.
+Using probiotics can help crowd out the baddies by making conditions right for your crew.
+Remember that a large part of your immune system is in and around your gut.
+So a happy gut = a happy and strong immune system.

 Get the most from your food

 Choosing local and seasonal increases the nutrient levels in your food.
 Nature has a way of making sure we get what we need, when we need it, by providing fruits and vegetables in the season there most useful for us.